ubports/docs.ubports.com/humanguide/app-layout/importing-data.rst

 .. figure:: /_static/images/humanguide/43.png

-Apps with the right apparmor permissions can import, export or share data between them.
+Apps with the appropriate apparmor permissions can import, export or share data between them.

 For more information see `Importing from Content Hub and URLdispatcher`_.